oceanprotocol/provider/README.md

 PROVIDER_CONFIG_FILE=config.ini
 PROVIDER_ADDRESS=your ethereum address goes here PROVIDER_KEY=the private key
+PROVIDER_FEE_TOKEN = address of ERC20 token used to get fees
 ```

 You might also want to set `FLASK_ENV=development`.
 Then run ```flask run --port=8030```